-A. Symptom control Level of asthma symptom control In the past 4 weeks, has the child had: Well controlled Partly controlled Uncontrolled Daytime asthma symptoms for more than a few minutes,Yes□ No□ more than once a week?
+A. Symptom control Level of asthma symptom control In the past 4 weeks, has the child had: Well Partly controlled Uncontrolled Daytime asthma symptoms for more than a few minutes, Yes No more than once a week?
 Any activity limitation due to asthma?
-(Runs/plays less Yes□ No□ than other children, tires easily during walks/playing?)
+(Runs/plays less Yes No than other children, tires easily during walks/playing?)
 Reliever medication needed more than once a week?
-Yes□ No□ Any night waking or night coughing due to asthma?
-Yes□ No□ None of these 1-2 of these 3-4 of these

-B. Future risk for poor asthma outcomes

-Risk factors for asthma exacerbations within the next few months

-- Uncontrolled asthma symptoms - One or more severe exacerbation in previous year - The start of the child's usual 'flare-up' season (especially if autumn/fall) - Exposures: tobacco smoke; indoor or outdoor air pollution; indoor allergens (e.g. house dust mite, cockroach, pets, mold), especially in combination with viral infection - Major psychological or socio-economic problems for child or family - Poor adherence with controller medication, or incorrect inhaler technique

-Risk factors for fixed airflow limitation
+Yes No Any night waking or night coughing due to asthma?
+Yes No - None of these 1-2 of these 3-4 of these B. Future risk for poor asthma outcomes Risk factors for asthma exacerbations within the next few months Uncontrolled asthma symptoms One or more severe exacerbation in previous year The start of the child's usual 'flare-up' season (especially if autumn/fall) Exposures: tobacco smoke; indoor or outdoor air pollution; indoor allerge pets, mold), especially in combination with viral infection Major psychological or socio-economic problems for child or family Poor adherence with controller medication, or incorrect inhaler technique gens (e.g. hous se dust mite, c ockroach, Risk factors for fixed airflow limitationSevere asthma with several hospitalizationsHistory of bronchiolitis Risk factors for medication side-effects Systemic: Frequent courses of OCS; high-dose and/or potent ICS Local: moderate/high-dose or potent ICS; incorrect inhaler technique; fa ICS by nebulizer or spacer with face mask ailure to protec t skin or eyes when using ICS = inhaled corticosteroids; OCS = oral corticosteroids Excludes reliever taken before exer cise